kratipaw/car_website_backend/vehicles-api/README.md

 # Vehicles API

-A REST API to maintain vehicle data and to provide a complete view of vehicle details including price and address.
+A Spring Data Rest micro-service to maintain vehicle data and to provide a complete view of vehicle details including price and address.

 ## Features